Benefits of Teaching at a Yoga Studio

 While the above points could very well be said for teaching at any fitness studio that offers yoga classes, teaching at a yoga studio will build your yoga community.
 Not just the students but also the teachers as well as the managers.

-The yoga teachers I’ve met at yoga studios have been helpful for telling me about teaching opportunities.
+The yoga teachers I’ve met at yoga studios have been helpful in telling me about teaching opportunities.
 It makes sense as you take each other’s classes and see how each other teach, you now have teachers you can ask to sub classes or tell them about class openings.
 Like in any work environment, be aware of studio politics.

-If you enjoy advanced sequencing or sequencing that requires a more consistent habit of yoga, yoga studios are generally a great place to teach at because even beginner students display a wider range of mobility, balance, and strength than what you may see at community centres.
+Most successful yoga studios cater to a niche clientele.
+Yoga studio members love their yoga practice and will resonate with teachers who share a genuine passion for the practice too.
+If you enjoy creative or advanced sequencing, sequencing that requires a more consistent habit of yoga, yoga studios are generally a great place to teach at because even beginner students display a wider range of mobility, balance, and strength than what you may see at community centres.

 If you’re still not sure whether teaching at yoga studios is right for you, here are some questions to ask yourself: